Tutorial: How to Search

 A nearby search can plan a location visit, search for similar accounts nearby, target people for an event, or gauge proximity between two different locations.

 Similar to a Nearby search, Map View searches are better for general areas, especially when you don't know specific mileage.
-For example, you may not know how many miles across the five boroughs are, but you can easily center the map on NYC and New Jersey.
+For example, perhaps you want to do a search of the five boroughs in New York City.
+You may not know the radius of the five boroughs for purposes of a Nearby search, but you can center NYC and New Jersey inside your screen and conduct a Map View search.
 This also works well for searching around suburbs or larger areas.

 The Everywhere search ignores the map and pulls everything that meets the data set’s criteria.
 The map will zoom out to show you the complete results, up to ~45,000 records.
-After you've selected Everywhere, click on your desired Data Set to see results.
+After you've selected Everywhere, click on a data set to see results.

-Data Sets are the front and center part of searching.
-Clicking on a Data Set is what launches a search.
-Important Note: Make sure your search type is selected at the top of the Saved Layers tab before you click a Data Set.
+Data Sets are the front and center of every search.
+You will click a data set every time you execute a search.
+Important Note: Make sure your search type is selected at the top of the Saved Layers tab before you click a data set.
 If you don't, you may end up with a search you didn't want.

 You can also search multiple data sets at once.
 No need to wait for one search to finish loading, just click on all data sets you would like to see on the map.
 They can load concurrently.

 Mapped results are viewed in a couple of different ways.
 Visually, the pins or clusters show up on the map.
-A hover over the pins gives the record name.
-Clicking a pin or cluster will open the info bubble.
+Hover over a pin to see the record name.
+Click a pin to see an info window with more information about that record, including whatever fields you added to the data set.
 The example below shows address information, custom fields defined on the data set, and actionable buttons and links.

 Below the map is a list of Mapped Data.
 Each search is populated on its own tab with the data set name and the number of results.
 This list is also actionable (from the Actions button in the lower right of the map), sortable, and searchable.